xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <h3><a name="MT2018"/>MT2018: The assembly '*' is referenced from two different locations: '*' and '*'.</h3>

 The assembly mentioned in the error message is loaded from multiple locations.
 Make sure to always use the same version of an assembly.

+<h3><a name="MT2019"/>MT2019: Can not load the root assembly '*'</h3>

+The root assembly could not be loaded.
+Please verify that the path in the error message refers to an existing file, and that it's a valid .NET assembly.

 <h3><a name="MT202x"/>MT202x: Binding Optimizer failed processing `...`.</h3>